Thor-tech-of-metal/repo-it-notes/unix/creating-rsa-keys.md

 # Concepts

 *  All rsa keys are stored in ~/.ssh
 *  In  ~/.ssh there are your RSA keys public and private.
-For instance  bastion-reform		bastion-reform.pub
+For instance:  bastion-reform	bastion-reform.pub
 *  id_rsa:  this is the private key that should live in my computer.
 *  id_rsa.pub : this is the public key that should be copied to the server which I wish to connect.
 *  you need to have the agent running to be able to use the keys.
 Always make sure that your keys have been picked by the agent.